 Hi!
-I’m not sure where the summer has gone, but it’s officially time for a recap.
+I’m not sure where the first half of the year has gone, but it’s officially time for a recap.

 So the good news is that after I graduated skin school in May, the majority of summer I got to relax, unwind and decompress.
 HA, I WISH!
 In reality I had to prep for the two-part esthetician state board exam, which includes both a practical and a written exam.